SCHMETTERLING Vase

 These vases were made by August Walther & Sohne who were a German glass company.

-The Schmetterling vase is seen and named in the August Walther & Sohne 1936 catalogue.
+The Schmetterling vase is seen and named in the August Walther & Sohne 1936 glass catalogue.

 The flower frog is pictured below.